Nu metal: 2004–2010: Further decline and new directions

-In the mid-to-late 2000s, many nu metal bands experimented with other genres and sounds.
-Linkin Park's third studio album Minutes to Midnight, released in 2007, was noted for its complete departure from the band's nu metal sound.
+By 2004, several nu metal bands had begun to experiment with other genres to adapt to the changes in trends.
+Linkin Park's third studio album Minutes to Midnight, released in 2007, was noted for its near-complete departure from the band's nu metal sound.
 Describing the album's style, singer Chester Bennington stated, "We've really moved away from anything that sounds like nu-metal."
-Nu metal bands such as Disturbed and Drowning Pool moved to a different sound away from nu metal.
-Slipknot also departed from their nu metal sound on the 2008 album All Hope Is Gone and included elements of groove metal, death metal and thrash metal into their music.
-Staind and Papa Roach moved to lighter sounds.
+Nu metal bands such as Disturbed, Soulfly, Drowning Pool, and Slipknot had begun to utilize heavier elements of groove metal, death metal and thrash metal into their music.
+Similarly to Limp Bizkit; Staind and Papa Roach had also begun experimenting with Alternative Rock into their sound.
 Staind's 2003 album 14 Shades of Grey was significantly less heavy than previous albums and shows the band's departure from nu metal and a movement towards a lighter sound.
-Papa Roach abandoned the nu metal genre with their 2004 album Getting Away with Murder, moving to a hard rock style.
+Papa Roach abandoned the nu metal genre entirely with their 2004 album Getting Away with Murder, moving to a hard rock style.
 System of a Down released two albums in 2005, Mezmerize and Hypnotize.
 Both did well commercially and critically, but the band took a more alternative metal approach to the two albums compared to their past three efforts.
-In 2005, Limp Bizkit released a record called The Unquestionable Truth (Part 1) without promoting and advertising the record.
+In 2005, Limp Bizkit released an EP called The Unquestionable Truth (Part 1) which had little promotion and advertising.
 The album was not very popular; its sales fell 67% during its second week of release.
 In 2006, Limp Bizkit went on hiatus.
 In 2012, vocalist Fred Durst said:

-2014–present: Revivals and fusion with other genres
+2010–2020: Underground revival

 During the mid-2010s, there was a discussion within media of a possible nu metal revival because of bands fusing nu metal with other genres.
 Despite the lack of radio play and popularity, some nu metal bands recaptured some of their former popularity as they released albums in a nu metal style.
-Many metalcore and deathcore groups such as My Ticket Home, Stray from the Path, Emmure, Of Mice & Men, Suicide Silence, and Issues, all gained moderate popularity in the 2010s and used elements from nu metal.
-This fusion has sometimes been referred to as "nu metalcore".
+Many metalcore and deathcore groups gained moderate popularity in the 2010s and used elements from nu metal.
+This fusion is nu metalcore.
 Suicide Silence's 2011 album The Black Crown, which features elements of nu metal and deathcore, peaked at number 28 on the Billboard 200.
 In 2014, Issues' self-titled debut album peaked at number 9 on the same chart.
 The album features elements of metalcore, nu metal, pop and R&B. Of Mice & Men's 2014 album Restoring Force, which features elements of nu metal, peaked at number 4 on the Billboard 200.
 Bring Me the Horizon, often described as a metalcore band, released their fifth album That's the Spirit, which peaked at number 2 on the Billboard 200, in 2015.
 The album draws from multiple genres including nu metal and would experiment further with nu metal on their 2020 album Post Human: Survival Horror.
 The band's keyboardist has described them as a nu metal band.
+Motionless In White in Graveyard Shift and Disguise features elements of industrial, gothic, metalcore and nu metal.